DusanStevic/textx-lang-quant/README.md

 # Quant DSL
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+## Introduction
-Domain-Specific Language (DSL) for financial time series
+Quant is a domain-specific language (DSL) for acquiring and visualizing financial time-series.
+This language was created during the Domain-Specific Languages course at the Faculty of Technical Sciences, University of Novi Sad.

 # Domain
 1.***Horizontal DSL***